 State of implementation/results

-- León, major city in the federal state of Guanajuato
+- León, major industrial city in the federal state of Guanajuato

-- Mérida, capital of federal state of Yucatán
+- Tuxla Gutierrez, capital of the federal state of Chiapas in southern Mexico

 - The cooperation with the project cities Tlaquepaque, Morelia, Hermosillio and Merida was successfully completed at the beginning of 2021.
 The experiences and good practices will be integrated in the support measures in the new project cities and in the advisory at the national level.

 - The project partners at the federal level (Ministry of Urban Development and Ministry of the Environment) have developed an urban environmental agenda (Agenda Urbano Ambiental, centrourbano.com/…) with the support of the project.
 It contains measures to reshape urban environmental and climate policy and combines the challenges of sustainable urban development with climate and environmental protection.
 The urban environmental agenda aims to integrate the planning tools of both ministries.